hellohaptik/docs_haptik/docs/bot-builder/basic/entities.md

     For example in *Grocery Shopping*, if context is limited to `buying grocery` then 10 sentences like `I want to buy apples` are fine.
     But if context expands to say `information about items` in addition to `buying grocery` then add at least 10 - 15 more variations like  `price of butter` or `What is the price of apple on grofers?`

-6. <h6>Negative examples</h6> You can add negative training data as well.
-    Negative examples are useful in case the system detects something it shouldn't have.

-   - These examples are used to make the model more robust to some confusing cases as mentioned in the example.
-   - Here the model will end up giving false positives.
-   - Cases where the example might be similar to the training patterns is some aspects, but the desired entity is absent.

-    For example - If a model trained to detect  person names from questions like `Who is virat kohli?` detects `machu pechu` as name from `What is machu pechu?`.
-    **To solve this just add `What is machu pechu?` in the entity patterns and don't tag anything**

 ##### **Dictionary**